 That’s where you often have to bring in an engineer to code the different datasets together and create the common ontology that helps you answer any question about the business.
 Historically, the process has looked something like the image below:

-Mosaic fills the technical gaps within the finance function to make the golden framework accessible, giving you the ability to answer any question about the business quickly.
+Mosaic fills the technical gaps within the modern finance function to make the golden framework accessible, giving you the ability to answer any question about the business quickly.

 How the Golden Framework Actually Works

 The easiest way to understand how the golden framework actually works is to walk through an example.
 Think about all the different systems involved in the average customer journey.